 MOD ACP/3A3/36

-2/9 2.3 References to administration* contained in Article 6 and Appendix 1 shall be read as “accounting authority” when applying the provisions of Article 6 and Appendix 1 to maritime telecommunications.
+2/9 2.3 References to Member States and/or operating agencies*, as the case may be, contained in this Appendix shall be read as “accounting authority” when applying the provisions of this Appendix to maritime telecommunications.

 Reasons: To keep consistency with language proposed in 1.1a).
 To directly refer to Appendix 2 rather than Article 6 and Appendix 1.